 52 Pages Posted: 7 May 2019 Last revised: 15 Dec 2020

 How do changes in population structure such as population aging affect housing markets?
-This paper exploits historical demographic shocks to identify the causal effect of urban demographic change on housing costs, building on half a millennium of data on house prices, rents and demographics from Paris and Amsterdam.
+This paper exploits historical demographic changes to identify the effect of urban demographic change on housing costs, building on half a millennium of data on house prices, rents, and demographics.
 We show that a one percentage point increase in the current five-year birth rate increases house prices about 25 years later by 5%, but reduces prices 60-65 years later by the same amount.
-Linking the age of individuals to their housing decisions, real estate transactions and investment portfolios, we show these changes are primarily driven by the age-dependent demand for housing as an investment asset.
-We find large impacts of demographic structure on rental yields, but smaller and less significant impacts on bond yields and rent prices.
+Linking the age of individuals to their housing decisions, real estate transactions and investment portfolios, we show these changes are primarily driven by the age-dependent demand for housing as investment asset.
+Correspondingly, we find large impacts of demographic structure on rent-price ratios, but smaller impacts on rent prices.

 Keywords: house prices, fertility, portfolio choice, demographic structure